-Ellen Royse, Environmental Science Teacher
+Ellen Royse, 11/12th Grade Environmental Science & Urban Ecology Teacher

 Ellen joined Capital City in August 2011.
 She holds an Master of Science in Science Education from Syracuse University in Syracuse, N.Y. and a Bachelor of Arts in Comparative Languages and Linguistics from Earlham College in Richmond, Indiana.
 Before coming to Capital City, Ellen taught middle school science in Burlington, Vermont.
 She was born and raised in central Kentucky.

 Ellen is passionate about involving students in planning and decision-making, creating real-world learning opportunities for her students and investing in students' social-emotional growth.